-You should choose an orthodontist and schedule a consultation.
-Orthodontic consultations are “usually free,” however you should visit more than one orthodontist in order to assess what should be done and develop a treatment plan.
-After each consultation, also remember to ask for a price quote so you can compare plans and prices later.
+The first step in determining just how much you’ll have to pay involves scheduling consultations with local orthodontists.
+Orthodontic consultations are “usually free,” however you should visit more than one orthodontist in order to assess what should be done and compare prices.
+After each consultation, remember to ask for a price quote so you can compare plans and prices later.

 What is the average cost of braces?
 It depends on what kind you want/need.
 There are four main types and the costs can vary widely depending on the technology used: